Secondment of foreign employees in France

 Do you host foreign workers, whether European or non-European, under a subcontract, intra-group mobility, or service provision agreement?

-We assist contractors of companies established abroad seconding employees to France in meeting their obligations (e.g., duty of care, designation of a French representative by the subcontractor, and preparation of supplementary declarations as needed).
+We assist contractors of companies established abroad seconding employees to France in meeting their obligations (e.g., duty of vigilance, designation of a French representative by the subcontractor, and preparation of supplementary declarations as needed).

 Secondment of foreign employees in France | our expertise